Skip to main content

 Biographical Note

-Peacock is featured in two documentary films about women's choices not to have children, "A Life outside Convention," and "My So-Called Selfish Life" by Therese Shechter.
+Peacock is featured in two documentary films about women's choices not to have children, "A Life Outside Convention," and "My So-Called Selfish Life" by Therese Shechter.
 Her essays have appeared in Elle, Oprah Magazine, and House and Garden, among others.
 She has read her poetry at numerous colleges, universities, and libraries including the Library of Congress.
-Over the past century she has received awards from The Leon Levy Center for Biography, the Canada Council for the Arts, the Danforth Foundation, the Ingram Merrill Foundation, the Woodrow Wilson Foundation, The National Endowment for the Arts, and the New York State Council on the Arts.
+Over the past century she has received awards from The Leon Levy Center for Biography, the Canada Council for the Arts, the Danforth Foundation, the Ingram Merrill Foundation, the Society for citizens and Scholars, the National Endowment for the Arts, and the New York State Council on the Arts.

 Extent